 At present the bike is about $100 less than the FitDesk FDX 2.0 for a bike that serves a similar purpose.
 It doesn’t have the same range of accessories or length of service that FitDesk but reviews have been positive overall so far as to its sturdiness and durability.

-The best price when I checked where it qualified for free shipping and Prime was at Amazon.
+When I checked it qualified for free shipping and Prime at Amazon.